-To retrieve the gauge serial number and fan model automatically, click the "Find Gauges" button is not visible in the Equipment tab, that means there is data already collected in this test, and you cannot change the devices or fan numbers that were used before.
+To retrieve the gauge serial number and fan model automatically, click the button.
+If the "Find Gauges" button is not visible in the Equipment tab, that means there is data already collected in this test, and you cannot change the devices or fan numbers that were used before.